November 2020

 Telehealth Considerations

 Some anesthesiologists may use phone calls to contact patients and conduct some portions of the pre-anesthesia evaluation.
-Many of the components of a pre-anesthesia evaluation can be accomplished in this manner but patients require some face-to-face time to complete the remaining important components of anesthesia care.
+Many of the components of a pre-anesthesia evaluation can be accomplished in this manner but patients require some face-to-face time to complete the remaining important components of pre-anesthesia assessment.
 The telephone call is part of the pre-anesthesia evaluation and not a separately reportable event.

 Documentation Required for Evaluation and Management Services

 E/M documentation is substantially different from anesthesia documentation.
-Simply stated, if it is not documented, it has not been done.
+Simply stated, if it is not documented it has not been done.
 This topic is beyond the scope of this document.
-CMS and CPT provide good overview reference tools, which are excellent starting points for understanding E/M documentation.
+CMS and CPT provide reference tools for understanding E/M documentation.

 These vignettes are offered for illustrative purposes only.
 They are intended to assist anesthesiologists and others in determining whether a specific encounter is included in the preanesthetic evaluation or may be separately reportable.